shoichiaizawa/git-github-sandbox/README.md

 I am also going to list up my working plan for the projects, especially the bingo game app.

-### TODO-2: Some stuff to sort out before 2016 comes
+### TODO-lst-2: Some stuff to sort out before 2016 comes

 - [ ] Do a clean install the OS X on the SSD, which I bought at the end of April (OMG, I am so lazy...)
-    - [ ] foo
-    - [ ] bar
-    - [ ] baz
+- [ ] Delete unused Mac apps
+  - I need to do clean install anyway but it would be nice to identify what is important and what is not prior to making the action
 - [ ] Delete unused iPhone apps
-- [ ] Air the jekyll blog, with or without a unique domain

-### TODO-3: Some random tasks to do
+### TODO-lst-3: Some random tasks to do

-- [ ] install some basic global packages for tweaking
-    - I had some packages installed with the Homebrew version of Node.js -- this was deleted already TODO: summarise how how to delete Node.js and npm from the system
-    - these were the global packages installed previously:

-        ```
-        $ npm list -g --depth=0
-        /usr/local/lib
-        ├── bower@1.6.3
-        ├── browserify@11.2.0
-        ├── doctoc@0.15.0
-        ├── gulp@3.9.0
-        ├── javascripting@2.1.0
-        ├── npm@3.3.9
-        └── ungit@0.9.3
-        ```

-    - find out what else is good to be installed globally
-        - Some says these packages should be installed
-            - coffee-script
-            - grunt-cli
-- [ ] fix errors on existing jekyll projects
-- [ ] foo
-- [ ] bar
-- [ ] baz

-DID
+DONEs
 ---

+### 2015-11-13

+##### Summary

+I was planning to work on the existing jekyll generated blog powered by jekyll-bootstrap and host it at username.github.io but in the end I abandoned it.
+I changed the name of the repository and created another repository named username.github.io.
+There is no content at this time.
+So my next goal about static site blogging is to wrote blog post in a regular basis.
+I was recommended that I should still to a regular publishing plan.
+Whether publishing once a day, once in three days or once in a week, it is important to keep on doing it.

+- [x] Air the jekyll blog, with or without a unique domain

+Not important but I wanted to do

+- [x] Subscribe Meteor newsletter -> answered survey
+- [x] Sign up at https://unsplash.com/

 ### 2015-11-12

+##### Summary

-Summary: As planned I did install Node.js and npm via nvm.
+As planned I did install Node.js and npm via nvm.
 Spending much time on reading about how to install nvm, I came across some people insisting that [nvm should not be installed via Homebrew at all](https://github.com/creationix/nvm/issues/469) (and even saying nvm installation with Homebrew is an unofficial method; thus one should install nvm only the official way) but I used Homebrew to install it.

 Here are some of the websites/blogs I visited when installing nvm: